openebs/website/website/src/blogs/openebs-storageclasses-for-zfs-localpv.md

          - node-1
          - node-2

 Here we can have ZFS Pool of name “zfspv-pool” created on the nvme disks and want to use this high performing ZFS Pool for the applications that need higher IOPS.
-We can use the above SorageClass to create the PVC and deploy the application using that.
+We can use the above StorageClass to create the PVC and deploy the application using that.

 The ZFS-LocalPV driver will create the Volume in the Pool “zfspv-pool” present on the node with fewer of volumes provisioned among the given node list.
 In the above StorageClass, if there provisioned volumes on node-1 are less, it will create the volume on node-1 only.
 Alternatively, we can use `volumeBindingMode: WaitForFirstConsumer` to let the k8s select the node where the volume should be provisioned.